-The most commonly used antenna for the 5.8Ghz FPV is the Cloverleaf antenna, due to its onmi-directional radiation pattern.
-Helical and Patch antenna are directional antenna and they provide longer range.But it does not do very well when you fly to the sides or behind it.
+The most commonly used antenna for the 5.8Ghz FPV are onmi-directional circular polarized antennas due to the all-around radiation pattern.
+Helical and Patch antenna are directional antenna and they provide longer range but smaller angle of reception.

-Basically the higher gain the antenna, the more focus the beam is.
-It allows the signal to reach further, but the trade off is you get narrower beam (angle of reception).
-Personally I would not just use a directional antenna alone because you get very limited range on the sides, and behind it.
+Basically antennas with higher gain have a better range but narrower coverage.
+For quadcopter flying it’s not recommended to run only directional antenna alone because you get very limited range on the sides and behind the antenna.
 Especially for quadcopters, which usually fly around the pilot.
-I would probably use a diversity system that has multiple directional antennas to increase the angle of reception, or couple with a onmi-directional antenna.
+I would probably use a diversity system that has multiple directional antennas to increase the angle of reception, or pair with a onmi-directional antenna.

-When flying behind objects, signals could be blocked and you might lose signal even with high gain directional antennas.
-But if the signal is only partly weakened by the object, not blocked completely, helical/patch antenna should still help pick up that signal, which onmi directional antenna would normally struggle to do.
+When flying behind objects such as buildings and hills, signals could be completely blocked and you might lose signal even with high gain directional antennas.
+But if the signal is only partly weakened by the obstacles, helical/patch antenna could still help pick up the signal, where onmi -directional antenna would normally struggle to do.

-Anyway to get the best possible penetration ability, lower frequency is preferred, as they are better at penetrating or to go around obstacles.
+Anyway to get the best possible penetration ability, lower frequency is preferred as they are better at penetrating or go around obstacles.

-Patch antennas are not as good with multi-path rejection compared to Helical.
+Patch antennas are mildly directional that simply look like flat plates.
+They exist in both linear and circular polarization, and the linear one are not as good with multi-path rejection compared to Helical.

-Inside of the patch antenna looks like this.
+Inside of some patch antenna looks like this.